icanalesm/linux-installation/ArchLinux/Installation-MacBookPro9.2.md

 arch-chroot /mnt
 ```

-Install **vim** package for manipulating files in the remaining of this guide
+Install **vim** for manipulating files in the remaining of this guide

 ```
-pacman -Sy
-pacman -S vim
+pacman -Syu vim
 ```

 #### Time zone